jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/Code/Frontend/src/data/workshop/exercises/exercise-8-deploy-to-vercel.md

 ---
-title: '8 -Deploy to Vercel'
+title: '8 - Deploy to Vercel'
 description: 'Deploy to Vercel'
 sortOrder: 8
 ---